#1 – Cruise the Kimberley Coast, WA

 FIRST STEPS: There are several operators offering cruises around the Kimberley coastline, and really, it’s hard to go wrong with a cruise operator here, regardless of who you choose.
 Still, it isn’t a cheap holiday – the average per-night price is about $650 per person, not to mention the cost of flights to the region in the first place – and ship sizes vary greatly, from six-person boats to 100-person expedition ships.

-Some of our favourite operators are: North Star Cruises (True North), National Geographic Orion, Great Escape Charter Company, Kimberley Quest and Aurora Expeditions.
-Also check out the next edition of Australian Traveller – featuring a special of epic proportions on exploring the Kimberley by road, air and sea.
+Some of our favourite operators are: North Star Cruises (True North), APT, National Geographic Orion, Great Escape Charter Company, Kimberley Quest and Aurora Expeditions.
+Make sure you check out our dedicated Kimberley page .

 Who’d have predicted that the drive up the east coast of Tassie, from Hobart to the Bay of Fires, would beat all our iconic road trips – including the world-famous Great Ocean Road, the wildly isolated Nullarbor – to take the #2 spot?
 What can we say – you’ll understand when you get there.